ISF Neurofeedback sLoreta (ISF 2)

 - Infraslow frequencies vs. fast frequencies

-- ISF in conjunction with Default Mode Network, Limbic System and Salience Network
+- ISF with Default Mode Network, Limbic System and Salience Network

 - Optimal reporting using the QEEG and sLoreta analysis